Efrain-L/lab3/index.md

     return newArray;
   }
 ```
-* The code change fixes the issue since the problem with the original code was that the old array was being assigned values from the newArray object, but since it has no initial values, it contains nothing but zeros in each of its indices.
+* The code change fixes the issue since the problem with the original code was that the old array was being assigned values from the newArray object, but since it has no initial values, it contained nothing but zeros in each of its indices.
 This change assigns the values of the proper array, newArray, to the values of the old array object, therefore fixing the bug.

 ## Part 3 - Something New
 * Something new that I learned that I was not aware of before the labs in the past two weeks was the creation of a webserver in java, and how queries in website url's work.